Remarks on the method of modulus of continuity and the modified dissipative porous media equation: Acknowledgment

 \section{Acknowledgment}

-The author expresses gratitude to Professor Gautam Iyer and Jiahong Wu for their teaching and Professor Miao Changxing and Liutang Xue and the referee for their helpful comments and suggestions.
+The author expresses gratitude to Professor Gautam Iyer and Jiahong Wu for their teaching and Professor Miao Changxing, Lenya Ryzhik and Liutang Xue and the referee for their helpful comments and suggestions.